TeoIlio/Air-Safari/README.md

  All details of the **Air Safari** project can be found in the ipynb and html file named "Final Guide" .In this guide , the core ideas, utilities and processes are explained.

 *  It must be noted that the code is run only with the V2 versions and  OLD VERSION files cannot be implemented with the current structure.
-*  If you want to run this code , you need to check the **paths** file located in the **AVL other** folder.
+*  If you want to run this code , you need to check the **paths** file located in the **"AVL other"** folder.
 In this file, all the needed paths for system,avl,xfoil, output are given and are completely defined by the user.
 The paths are defined once in this file manually and no other hard coding of paths is required.
 *  Errors might occur , especially for other users due to the dila pathing and naming nature of the code's modules.
 * Full code with all processes should take about 1 minute to be fully complete, depending on the AoA range and strip number you select.